anton-tchekov/editor/README.md

 - Multiple files open at the same time
 - Ask to save when exiting
-	- You have the following unsaved files: Display List with discard option next to every file
+	- You have the following unsaved files: Display List with discard and save option next to every file
 	- Save all, Discard All, Cancel
-	- Modified flag for each open file
+	- Modified flag for each open file needed

-- Search and replace in file / folder
+- Search and replace in file / whole folder

 ### Low Priority